Recruiting Studies

 Dravet syndrome is a rare, severe form of epilepsy that begins in the first year of life with prolonged seizures often triggered by fever.
 It is usually caused by mutations in the SCN1A gene.
 Treatment includes specific antiseizure medications, avoiding certain drugs that can worsen seizures, and investigational gene therapies.

 Clinical trials are advancing new treatments for dravet syndrome.
-Currently, 5 studies are recruiting a combined 494 participants across the United States.
-Research is being conducted by 5 organizations including Longboard Pharmaceuticals, Epygenix, Stoke Therapeutics, Inc and 2 others.
+Currently, 8 studies are recruiting a combined 625 participants across the United States.
+Research is being conducted by 8 organizations including Stoke Therapeutics, Inc, Longboard Pharmaceuticals, Epygenix and 5 others.

 2026 Dravet Syndrome Research Landscape

-Research is being led by 5 different organizations, including Longboard Pharmaceuticals, Epygenix, Stoke Therapeutics, Inc, Encoded Therapeutics, University of Colorado, Denver.
+Research is being led by 8 different organizations, including Stoke Therapeutics, Inc, Longboard Pharmaceuticals, Epygenix, Encoded Therapeutics, Cook Children's Health Care System, and 3 others.

-Geographically, dravet syndrome trials are most concentrated in San Francisco, California (5 trials); Aurora, Colorado (3 trials); Little Rock, Arkansas (2 trials); Orlando, Florida (2 trials); Atlanta, Georgia (2 trials) and 7 other cities.
+Geographically, dravet syndrome trials are most concentrated in San Francisco, California (4 trials); Aurora, Colorado (4 trials); Little Rock, Arkansas (3 trials); Los Angeles, California (3 trials); Miami, Florida (3 trials) and 7 other cities.

 Featured Dravet Syndrome Studies